What is housing discrimination?

 MCAD handles all discrimination complaints that have to do with state law, as well as violations of the Federal Title VIII Act.

-- Click here for quick reference housing discrimination
+- Click here for a quick reference on housing discrimination

 - Click here for more information about how to file a complaint with MCAD